benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 It's a simple, mouse-based task intended to demonstrate key aspects of working with Pyramid:

  - numeric events, like when trials occur
- - text events, like names of things that were clicked on
+ - text events, like names of things that were clicked on, and when
  - continuous signals, like mouse trails
  - gathering data across multiple sessions
- - reusing Pyraimid config across sessions
+ - reusing Pyraimid YAML config across sessions

-These two PsychoPy mouse tutorials were very helpful for making Hello Pyramid:
+These two PsychoPy mouse tutorials were very helpful when making Hello Pyramid:

  - [Using Multiple Mouse Clicks in One Trial in PsychoPy](https://www.youtube.com/watch?v=E4LcWESNu10&ab_channel=PsychoPy)
  - [Accuracy Feedback From Key Presses & Mouse Clicks (Touchscreen Compatible)](https://www.youtube.com/watch?v=o6gG1LRngmU&ab_channel=PsychoPy)

 ## Playing through the task

-The task asks the participant to move the mouse cursor and click on one of two targets: left or right.
+Hello Pyramid asks the participant to move the mouse cursor and click on one of two targets: left or right.

 ![Hello Pyramid task circular targets on the left and right.](./images/wait.png "Hello Pyramid left and right targets")